galenhuntington/hmp3-ng/README.md

 *  Unicode is supported in titles and filenames, and Unicode glyphs are utilized in the interface.

+*  It is much more stable.
+The app used to crash fairly frequently for me and require restart, but I’ve had `hmp3-ng` running for more than six months with heavy use without any problems.

 *  Several additions and changes have been made to the feature set and the UI.
 A few of the key bindings have been modified per my preference.